AmanuelTenaw/A3_AI_application_assistant/README.md

 # A³ - AI Application Assistant

-A³ (AI Application Assistant) is a Retrieval-Augmented Generation (RAG) career assistant designed to help job seekers analyze their resumes against job descriptions, identify skill gaps, improve application materials, prepare for interviews and generate cover letters.
+A³ (AI Application Assistant) is a Retrieval-Augmented Generation (RAG) career assistant that helps job seekers evaluate their resumes against job descriptions using semantic search, vector embeddings, and Large Language Models (LLMs).

-The application combines OpenAI's language models, vector embeddings, and semantic search to provide context-aware career guidance grounded in the user's resume and the target job description.
+The application analyzes resume-job alignment, identifies skill gaps, generates tailored career guidance, prepares interview materials, and creates customized cover letters using retrieved context from both the resume and job description.
+Rather than relying solely on an LLM’s general knowledge, A³ uses Retrieval-Augmented Generation (RAG) to ground responses in the user’s uploaded documents, improving relevance, transparency, and accuracy.

 ---